 For the employee, they receive benefits as well:

-- Ability to earn income especially if retirement savings are sufficient
+- Ability to earn income, especially if retirement savings are insufficient

 - Remaining mentally and physically active

 - Able to put off collecting Social Security longer, making future benefit checks larger